slatron/slatron.github.io/_posts/2014-10-15-grid-rethinking.markdown

 ---
 layout: post
-title:  "Rethinking the Grid HTML"
+title:  "Rethinking the grid HTML"
 date:   2014-10-15
 categories: angular
 desc: Instead of using a repeated div on the html view that shows the symbol of the current color as text, I had to pass all the information in through attributes.